K-12 led my list of priorities in the 1990s for a well-stocked national digital library system blended in with local schools and libraries.

 On the positive, e-books gizmos are much cheaper than when I first proposed TeleRead, and more and more low-income people and members of minority groups own smart phones and other devices that can display e-books, even if many readers would still prefer tablets and even if digital divide issues remain.
 Furthermore, guess who is acting in the spirit of the old TeleRead vision of the new technology as a promoter of family literacy?
 None other than the National PTA and Amazon, which is now sponsoring a PTA Family Reading Experience, Powered by Kindle–-now the “Official E-reader of the National PTA.”

-Mind you, this is far from the optimal scenario for kids, parents, schools, and libraries.
+Mind you, the PTA-Amazon alliance is far from the optimal scenario for kids, parents, schools, and libraries.
 Should the PTA in certain ways function as a marketing arm for Amazon?
 I’d prefer that the PTA objectively evaluate a variety of e-readers rather than officially endorsing one brand, which, even with different models, might not meet the needs of all children.
 To give one example, Kindles cannot use the Voice Dream program.
 Significantly, this app can read iPad-and-iPhone books aloud and simultaneously display them in a variety of typestyles, and it can run the standard ePub format.
 Voice Dream is potentially a life-changer for people with dyslexia and for older Americans with failing vision.
 Software developers, along with K-12 and the rest of us, are caught in the middle of wars between the clashing technologies of large companies like Amazon and Apple.
 Voice Dream cannot read books with proprietary digital rights management schemes in place.
 Imagine the potential of our libraries as promoters of e-book standards rather than letting contractors call the shots!

 Moreover, even if Amazon donates thousands of Kindles to low-income schools, this will be a drop in the bucket compared to actual hardware needs—the limit is apparently ten Kindles per school.
 Ideally the PTA can learn from the Amazon partnership, then move on to a multivendor approach in partnership with libraries.
 Meanwhile it should endorse the concept of a national digital library endowment and the separate public and academic systems (for which Amazon and other companies could serve as contractors).